rosegaray/Likesaver/README.md

 - Lambda
 - S3

-Although I didn't get to it yet, I plan on including API Gateway, EC2, and DynamoDB in order to turn the service into a scalable webapp for anyone to interact with.

 ## Architecture + How I built it
 ![Architecture Diagram](current_architecture.png)

 ### Twitter
-I used [Tweepy](http://docs.tweepy.org/en/v3.5.0/getting_started.html), a wrapper for the Twitter API, in order to authenticate a user's Twitter and listen for likes from the user's own activity.
+I used [Tweepy](http://docs.tweepy.org/en/v3.5.0/getting_started.html), a wrapper for the Twitter API, to authenticate a user's Twitter and listen for likes from the user's own activity.

 ### Kinesis
 In order to make the service scalable, I used a Kinesis stream to capture data.
-Kinesis streams can collect and analyze large amounts of data in real time, therefore are convenient when dealing with Twitter.
+Kinesis streams can collect and analyze large amounts of data in real time and are convenient when dealing with Twitter.
 Additionally, AWS lets you create multiple Kinesis instances and have them run across a set of auto-scaling EC2 instances.

 ### Lambda and S3